k88hudson/git-flight-rules/README.md

 After all of this, do not forget to respond to any code review feedback.

+#### Suggesting code via patches

+Another approach to suggesting code changes that doesn't rely on third party sites such as Github is to use `git format-patch`.

+`format-patch` creates a .patch file for one or more commits.
+This file is essentially a list of changes that looks similar to the commit diffs you can view on Github.

+A patch can be viewed and even edited by the recipient and applied using `git am`.

+For example, to create a patch based on the previous commit you would run `git format-patch HEAD^` which would create a .patch file called something like 0001-My-Commit-Message.patch.

+To apply this patch file to your repository you would run `gim am ./0001-My-Commit-Message.patch`.

+Patches can also be sent via email using the `git send-email` command.
+For information on usage and configuration see: https://git-send-email.io

 #### I need to update my fork with latest updates from the original repository

 After a while, the `upstream` repository may have been updated, and these updates need to be pulled into your `origin` repo.
 Remember that like you, other people are contributing too.
 Suppose that you are in your own feature branch and you need to update it with the original repository updates.